ChampionApe/GPM_v05/README.md

   - gams_model_py: A class that writes .gms files based on the gams_settings file.
   - gams_model: An executable class that is used to interact with GAMS.
 Includes prespecified ways to solve particularly difficult problems with the 'sneaky_solve' method.
 - gmspython classes: Classes that builds on top of the DB2Gams and DataBase classes.
 This can be used to write and solve entire gams models based on a database and settings.
 The gmspython classes includes an integration class (gmspython_i) that can be used to combine and integrate various gmspython classes.
-  - Under the folder examples, "Example1.ipynb" shows how these classes are used to build a dynamic general equilibrium model with an arbitrary nested production structure and number of goods.
+  - Under the folder examples, "Example1.ipynb" shows how these classes are used to build a dynamic general equilibrium model with an arbitrarily nested production structure and an arbitrary number of goods.
+The model includes methods for calibration to national accounts (input-output data).